robcaruso/fhir-wrapper-service/README.md

 This is a spring boot service that wraps hapi fhir client to make a call to the $everything resource of a fhir server.

 ## Assumptions
 This service uses a hard coded patient ID that can be updated in configuration.
-It assumed the token you are sending is valid and associated with the hard coded patient.
+It assumes the token you are sending is valid and associated with the hard coded patient.

 ## Configuring the service
 You can update the application.properties file in the /src/main/resources directory